slavrd/tfev4-aws-install/terraform/README.md

 # Terraform - PTFEv4 EC2 Instance

-A project to a PTFEv4 installation and its external service in AWS, according to HashiCorp AWS reference [architecture](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html).
+A project to deploy PTFEv4 and its external service in AWS, according to HashiCorp AWS reference [architecture](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html).

 The Terraform configuration is divided into sub-modules.
 The root module in this directory is used to tie them together so that all resources can be provisioned with a single run e.g. for a demo.